Nonlinear shallow-water waves with vertical odd viscosity: Formulation

 We consider Cartesian coordinates $(x,y,z)$, and denote the velocities in the $x$, $y$, and $z$ direction as $u$, $v$, and $w$, respectively.
 The surface of the fluid is denoted as $z=h(x,y,t)$, and the fluid has an undisturbed depth of $H$.
 We choose the wall bounding the fluid from below to be at $z=0$.
 Gravity acts in the negative $z$-direction, perpendicular to the undisturbed interface and the rotation is about the $z$-axis.
 The flow configuration is shown in Figure~\ref{fig:setup}.
 For generality, we will consider the fluid to be in a rotating reference frame and include the Coriolis effect.
 Throughout the paper, we find it helpful to separate motion in the $xy$-plane and in the $z$-direction.
 For this purpose, we introduce the vector $\bm{u}=[u,v]$, and the operator $\nabla_x=[\partial_x,\partial_y]$.
 For compactness, we also introduce the vector $\bm{v}=[u,v,w]$ and operator $\nabla=[\partial_x,\partial_y,\partial_z]$.
 The three-dimensional equations of motion are given by

-Here, $\bm{v}^*=[\bm{u}^*,0]$ and $\bm{u}^*\equiv\epsilon_{ij}\bm{u}_j = [v, -u]$, where $\epsilon$ is the two-dimensional Levi-Civita symbol, $\beta$ is the Coriolis coefficient, and $\sigma$ is the Cauchy stress tensor, given by
+Here, $\bm{v}^*=[\bm{u}^*,0]$ and $\bm{u}^*\equiv\epsilon_{ij}\bm{u}_j = [v, -u]$, where $\epsilon_{ij}$ is the two-dimensional Levi-Civita symbol, $\beta$ is the Coriolis coefficient, and $\sigma$ is the Cauchy stress tensor, given by

 Note that $p$ is the pressure variation from hydrostatic pressure.
 One can recover the absolute pressure $p_a$ via the equation $p_a=p-\rho g z$.
 The tensor $\uu{I_d}$ is the identity matrix, while $\uu{T}$ is associated with the distribution of vortex filaments.
 The constant $\nu^o$ is the kinematic odd viscosity, related to the vortex density and strength.
 We assume that the microscopic vortex filaments induce additional stresses which appear primarily as an odd viscosity in the $xy$-plane.
-The tensor $\uu{T}$ captures the effects of odd viscosity, and can be decomposed in orders of the shallow water parameter $\mu$ ($= H/L$, see Section~\ref{section:nd}).
-We denote by $\uu{K}$ the contribution induced by purely vertical filaments, which is given by
+The tensor $\uu{T}$ captures the effects of odd viscosity, and can be decomposed in orders of the shallow water parameter $\mu= H/L$ (see Section~\ref{section:nd}).
+This is discussed further in appendix $A$, where we denote the leading order contribution $K$.
+The term $\uu{K}$ corresponds to the contribution induced by purely vertical filaments, which is given by

-The upper left $2\times2$ submatrix of $K$ can be compactly expressed as a linear combination of strain-rate components, It is shown in Appendix~\ref{appendix:OV} that, when nondimensionalised, the strain rates $K$ are identical to the rates $T$ up to leading order in $\mu$ (see equation~\eqref{eq:rot1}).
+The upper left $2\times2$ submatrix of $K$ can be compactly expressed as a linear combination of strain-rate components, where $\nabla_i^*\equiv\epsilon_{ij}\nabla_j$.
+It is shown in Appendix~\ref{appendix:OV} that, when nondimensionalised, the strain rates $K$ are identical to the rates $T$ up to leading order in $\mu$ (see equation~\eqref{eq:rot2}).
 There are small correction terms in the relationship between $T$ and $K$, attributed to the bending of the vortex filaments such that they remain perpendicular to the lower and upper boundaries.

 Kinematic boundary conditions at the bottom wall and the free surface are given by

 Finally, the dynamical boundary condition on the free surface is given by

 where $\bm{n}$ is the unit normal to the free surface.
 Noting that $T_{ij}n_j=0$ at the surface (see Appendix~\ref{appendix:OV}), this reduces to